 Led by its Diversity, Equity, Inclusion and Accessibility Committee, ALA is committed to this initiative within the organization, its membership and the legal profession as a whole — including but not limited to differences of race, ethnicity, national origin, culture, skin color, personality, geography, gender, gender identity, sexual orientation, age, ability, political or religious affiliation, socioeconomic status, or military experience.

-A full library of free, dynamic resources can be found on this website.
-Questions?
-Email [email protected].
-Download and print this brochure, Why Diversity and Inclusion?, or contact the Diversity, Equity, Inclusion and Accessibility Committee at [email protected] to request printed copies.
+Contact the Diversity, Equity, Inclusion and Accessibility Committee at [email protected] to request printed copies.
 Join the diversity and inclusion conversation in its social media discussions.